arcalot/arcalot.github.io/docs/arcaflow/workflows/expressions.md

 The order of operations is designed to match mathematics and most programming languages.

-Order (highest to lowest; items on the same line are evaluated left-to-right):
+Order (highest to lowest; operators listed on the same line are evaluated in the order they appear in the expression):

 - [negation (`-`)](#negation)
 - [parentheses (`()`)](#parentheses)